zb8787/Medical-Meeting-Interface/README.md

 * Under both administrative account: generate preset topics
   * The form follows such:
   * Category: overarching category.
-    * categoris including: general, dental, heart disease
+    * categories including: general, dental, heart disease
   * Description: topics under the categories
     * description under general for doctor could include Emergency room, Allergy history, Hospital admission, Implantation of medical device, Family history
   * Owner: the object ID of the corresponding adminstrative account
   * since the default status is always completed, no need to input completed

 # Instructions & ScreenShots
-## Nevigating the Website
+## Navigating the Website
 ![7](/screenshoots/7.PNG)
 Register an account.
 You can either be a doctor or a patient.
 ![1](/screenshoots/1.PNG)